-Heatstroke occurs when compensatory mechanisms for dissipating heat fail and core temperature increase substantially.
+Heatstroke occurs when compensatory mechanisms for dissipating heat fail and core temperature increases substantially.
 Inflammatory cytokines are activated, and multiple organ dysfunction may develop.
-Endotoxin from GI flora may also play a role.
-Organ dysfunction may occur in the CNS, skeletal muscle (rhabdomyolysis), liver, kidneys, lungs (acute respiratory distress syndrome), and heart.
-The coagulation cascade is activated, sometimes causing disseminated intravascular coagulation.
-Hyperkalemia and hypoglycemia may occur.
+Endotoxin from gastrointestinal (GI) flora may also play a role.
+Organ dysfunction may occur in the central nervous system (CNS), skeletal muscle (rhabdomyolysis), liver, kidneys, lungs (acute respiratory distress syndrome), and heart.
+The coagulation cascade is activated, sometimes causing disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
+During the process, increased platelet aggregation and coagulation... read more .
+Hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
+There... read more and hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation, and central nervous system dysfunction.
+In patients with diabetes who take insulin or antihyperglycemic... read more may occur.

-Heatstroke is sometimes divided into 2 variants, although the usefulness of this classification is controversial ( Some Differences Between Classic and Exertional Heatstroke):
+Heatstroke is sometimes divided into 2 variants, although the usefulness of this classification is controversial (see table Some Differences Between Classic and Exertional Heatstroke Some Differences Between Classic and Exertional Heatstroke ):

 Classic heatstroke takes 2 to 3 days of exposure to develop.
-It occurs during summer heat waves, typically in elderly, sedentary people with no air-conditioning and often with limited access to fluids.
+It occurs during summer heat waves, typically in older, sedentary people with no air-conditioning and often with limited access to fluids.
+It can occur rapidly in children left in a hot car, particularly with closed windows.

 Exertional heatstroke occurs more abruptly and affects healthy active people (eg, athletes, military recruits, factory workers).
 It is the 2nd most common cause of death in young athletes.
 Intense exertion in a hot environment causes a sudden massive heat load that the body cannot modulate.
 Rhabdomyolysis is common; acute kidney injury and coagulopathy are somewhat more likely and severe.
-Heat exhaustion can transition to heatstroke as heat illness progresses and is characterized by impairment of mental status and neurologic function.
+Heat exhaustion Heat Exhaustion Heat exhaustion is a non–life-threatening clinical syndrome of weakness, malaise, nausea, syncope, and other nonspecific symptoms caused by heat exposure.
+Thermoregulation and central nervous... read more can transition to heatstroke as heat illness progresses and is characterized by impairment of mental status and neurologic function.

 Some Differences Between Classic and Exertional Heatstroke

-Heatstroke may occur after using certain drugs (eg, cocaine, phencyclidine [PCP], amphetamines, monoamine oxide inhibitors) that cause a hypermetabolic state.
+Heatstroke may occur after using certain drugs (eg, cocaine, phencyclidine [PCP], amphetamines, monoamine oxidase inhibitors) that cause a hypermetabolic state.
 Usually, an overdose is required, but exertion and environmental conditions can be additive.

 Diagnosis is usually clear from a history of exertion and environmental heat.
 Heatstroke is differentiated from heat exhaustion by presence of the following: